This post is also available in: हिन्दी (Hindi)

 It is interesting for every investor nowadays to know how the shares were traded earlier when there was no Demat account.
 If you have someone elderly who used to or still invest in shares from the time when there was no dematerialization, you will be overwhelmed to listen to their stories.
-But here is a little insight to the old time of share trading –
+But here is a little insight into the old-time of share trading –

 The system or the process were known as “Ring” and the time was around 1875 when at the Bombay stock exchange which is the oldest stock exchange after Calcutta Stock Exchange in the country, had share trading in the physical format.
 The traders used to shout at each other to buy and sell the shares and the transaction was made in cash and via share certificates which were in paper format.
 Since a lot of paperwork was involved in the process; the time taken was huge which and thus the need for the dematerialization of the shares was taken into consideration.